tudelft3d/3dfier/paper/paper.md

 affiliations:
   - name: Delft University of Technology, the Netherlands
     index: 1
-  - name: National University of Singapore
+  - name: National University of Singapore, Singapore
     index: 2
-date: 12 October 2020
+date: 16 October 2020
 bibliography: paper.bib

 # Optional fields if submitting to a AAS journal too, see this blog post: